http://www.creighton.edu/ccas/math/

 MTH 141.
 Applied Calculus.
 3 credits.
 FA, SP, SU

 Main topic is differential and integral calculus and applications.
 Includes sections on partial derivatives.
-P: Heider College of Business students only.
+CR: Heider College of Business students only.

 MTH 161.
 Business Statistics.
 3 credits.

 An introduction to descriptive and inferential statistics for business.
 Topics include measures of central tendency and dispersion, sampling and estimation, confidence intervals, regression and correlation, and relevant examples from business, finance and economics.
-This course for HCOB students and Economics majors and minors in CCAS only.
+CR: Heider College of Business students and Economics majors and minors in CCAS only.

 MTH 205.
 Mathematics for the Modern World.
 2 credits.